AleGiovanardi/covidhelper/README.md

 Build a dataset with build_covid_dataset.py
 Train your model with train_covid19.py
-Test your model against candidates with load_model.py Debug your model with Grad-CAM debug using apply_gradcam.py
+Test your model against candidates with load_model.py Debug your model with Grad-CAM debug using apply_gradcam_custom.py (still WIP)

 ### Prerequisites